 - What did you learn?

-- 321 Charts—3 things you learned; 2 interesting things; 1 question you still have.
+- 321 Charts—These charts ask students to record 3 things they learned, 2 things they found interesting, and 1 question they still have.
 You can add variations to each of these as well.
 Some suggestions are below:

 - things that surprised you

 - the people you will discuss what you've learned with

 - action(s) you're going to take starting now

 Going out on a limb and showing off their aesthetic skills are what some children crave, so the creative types will love these.

 - Illustration/Sketch—Use pictures to establish connections and explain them.

 - Advertisement/Pamphlet/Multimedia Poster/Infographic—You can have students use any number of tools for this.
 You can also go old school and use traditional materials.